ibpdas/ValueLine/README.md

 The core challenge is **attribution**: data teams influence the inputs but not the outcomes or the speed at which they emerge.

 **ValueLine** structures the story into three causal levels.
-Each works on a different time horizon and with different degrees of control, helping leaders understand:
+Each works on a different time horizon and with different types of indicators, helping leaders understand:

 - where value can be realised quickly
 - where it takes longer